MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 To install the Defender for Identity sensor on a machine configured with NIC teaming, make sure you replace the Winpcap driver with Npcap.
 For more information, see [How do I download and install or upgrade the Npcap driver?](../technical-faq.yml#how-do-i-download-and-install-or-upgrade-the-npcap-driver)-->

-## Sensor requirements
+## Sensor requirements and recommendations

-The following table summarizes requirements for the domain controller server where you'll install the Defender for Identity sensor.
+The following table summarizes requirements and recommendations for the domain controller, AD FS, or AD CS server where you'll install the Defender for Identity sensor.

 <!--updated here to 2016-->
 | Prerequisite / Recommendation |Description  |